ajiteshgogoi/touchbase/src/content/blog/communicating-needs.md

 -   **Stand Up for Yourself:** Stand up for your needs and don't be afraid to express them.
 -   **Avoid Demanding Language:** Avoid using demanding or accusatory language.
 -   **Be Confident:** Speak with confidence and conviction, but avoid being arrogant or domineering.
 -   **Example:** "I need you to respect my boundaries and stop interrupting me when I'm speaking.
-It's important to me that I feel heard and valued in this relationship."
+It"s important to me that I feel heard and valued in this relationship".

 ### 8. Be Prepared for Resistance